Important Tips for Lost & Found Animals

 - Look for your pet as soon as possible!
 Cats are especially good at hiding and may be as close as your backyard.
 Check under bushes, cars, decks and porches, garages, in sheds, garages, wood piles, etc.

-All animals who are brought in as strays are held for a certain length of time.
+All animals who are brought in as strays are held for a certain length of time to allow the owner time to reunite.
 Animals with no identification are held for 4 days which does not include the day the animal arrived at HHS.
-Animals who have a collar or other form of identification are held for 10 days, not including the day the animal arrived at HHS.
+Animals who have a collar or other form of identification are held for 7 days, not including the day the animal arrived at HHS.

 Animals can be reclaimed during the following days and times*: